Make a complaint

 • By social media (to maintain the resident’s privacy we will ask for details to be sent in private messages)

-Yes!
-If we’re contacted by a third party or representative including family members or friends, we’ll establish with them how the resident would like to progress.
-Once we have established the need for a service request or a formal complaint, we would obtain permission from the resident they’re representing.
-We would not ask for permission if the representative was a Local Authority Councillor, MP or from the Mayor’s office because they have the resident’s contact information, summary of issues, and are acting in the capacity of their role.
+Yes, if we’re contacted by a third party or representative including family members or friends, we’ll establish with them how the resident would like to progress.
+Once we've established the need for a service request or a formal complaint, we would obtain permission from the resident they’re representing.
+We'd not ask for permission if the representative was a Local Authority Councillor, MP or from the Mayor’s office because they have the resident’s contact information, summary of issues, and are acting in the capacity of their role.
 This shows they have implied consent.
-We would however still establish whether the contact from the Local Authority Councillor, MP or from the Mayor’s office is an enquiry, service request or are they representing the resident to make a complaint.
+We'd however still establish whether the contact from the Local Authority Councillor, MP or from the Mayor’s office is an enquiry, service request or are they representing the resident to make a complaint.

 Once we’ve received a complaint, we’ll contact you within 5 working days to discuss and clarify the points of your complaint and make sure that we deal with complaints on their merits and give you a fair chance to set out your position.